 The Taylor Temperance House, [alcohol-free],1844

-The Farmers' Exchange was near Franklin and Water Streets, 1844
+The Farmers' Exchange was near Franklin and Water Streets in 1844

-The Tremont Hotel III was constructed on the same site as the second hotel at S.E. corner of Lake and Dearborn streets.
+The Tremont Hotel III was constructed on the same site as the second hotel at the Southeast corner of Lake and Dearborn Streets.
 They opened in 1850 in a five-story brick structure with 260 rooms, designed by John M. Van Osdel.
 It was a block masonry structure with the finest amenities of the day.
-The large hotel was initially dubbed "Couch's Folly" by those that expected it to fail.
+The large hotel was initially dubbed "Couch's Folly" by those who expected it to fail.
 It was considered the leading hotel in the western United States for a time.

 The building was among the largest to be physically raised when Chicago heightened the grade of its streets in the 1850s and 1860s (Raising Chicago Streets Out of the Mud).
 In 1861, Ely, Smith and Pullman lifted the Tremont House six feet in the air (George Pullman made his reputation as a building raiser before becoming famous for manufacturing rail sleeping cars).
 The building was one of many buildings in Chicago raised to match the upward-shifting street grade to improve proper drainage during the mid-nineteenth century.